akasifislam/kahf/README.md

-## About Laravel

-Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Learning Laravel

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ### Task specifications 🏗️

 -   Create a registration page where users can register for vaccination (consider that only one doze of vaccine will be given).